 You can’t always avoid the hazards of negligent drivers, but there are some ways you can improve your chances for a safe motorcycle ride.
 By following these common motorcycle safety tips, you may prevent an accident or reduce the severity of damages and injuries.

 The helmet laws in Texas require anyone 20 years old or younger to wear a helmet while riding on a motorcycle.
 Riders 21 and older are exempt from this law if they can provide proof of completing a motorcycle training and safety course or proof of appropriate medical insurance coverage.
 Even if you are exempt from the helmet law, the Centers for Disease Control and Prevention report that helmet use is estimated to prevent 37 percent of motorcycle rider deaths.

 Aside from having a good helmet, you should protect the rest of your body with a padded jacket, pants, and gloves.
 This will help protect your skin from the pavement as skidding on pavement can result in road rash.
 Good footwear is also important.
 Choose snug-fitting boots with rubber soles and a slight heel for the best grip on your footholds.

-Not only is The Course required for your license, it teaches valuable information about motorcycle riding safety.
-The Course covers important details such as avoidance of collisions, maneuvering within traffic, emergency breaking, and other driving tactics so you can better avoid negligent drivers and road hazards.
+Not only is The Course required for your license, but it also teaches valuable information about motorcycle riding safety.
+The Course covers important details such as avoidance of collisions, maneuvering within traffic, emergency braking, and other driving tactics so you can better avoid negligent drivers and road hazards.